bmitch/churn-php/README.md

 # Default: 10
 parallelJobs: 10

-# How far back in the git history to count the number of commits to a file
+# How far back in the VCS history to count the number of commits to a file
 # Can be a human readable date like 'One week ago' or a date like '2017-07-12'
 # Default: '10 Years ago'
 commitsSince: One year ago